The evolution of mobile technology and connected digital ecosystems

 Tablet computing power

-Ecosystems of applications and digital services
+Ecosystems of integrated applications and digital services

-- Cloud-based synchronization
+- Hybrid cloud synchronization

-- Cross-platform streaming
+- Cross-platform media streaming

-- Instant messaging protocols
+- Encrypted messaging protocols

-- Augmented reality tools
+- Immersive augmented reality tools

 01